This article walks through some of the most important microphone specifications and explains how they are derived.

 SPL handling capability

 In many recording situations, it is essential to know the maximum Sound Pressure Level (SPL) a microphone can handle.
-Please note that in most music recording, maximum peak SPLs easily supersede the RMS value by more than 20 dB.
-The RMS value indicates an average SPL, not the true peak level.
+Please note that in most music recording, maximum peak SPL easily supersedes the RMS value by more than 20 dB.
+The RMS value indicates a kind of average SPL, not the true peak level.